Lithium-ion battery inspection

 Imaging example

-As the causes of LiB failures gradually become clearer, there is a growing demand to inspect more complex structures and find minute defects, and 3D images are now required for off-line and spot-check inspections.
-In the future, 3D images will be required for in-line full inspection.
+As the causes of LiB failures gradually become clearer, there is a growing demand to inspect more complex structures and find minute defects.
+Currently, 3D images are required for off-line and spot-check inspections.
+In the future, 3D images will also be required for in-line full inspection.

 Configuration example